Chapter 8 Additional character types

 There are a few reasons why protein sequences are often considered rather than the DNA sequences that encode them.
 One is that questions about protein evolution are best addressed with models that directly describe protein evolution.
 Another reason is that synonymous changes in protein coding DNA sequences quickly saturate for more distant evolutionary comparisons.
 This makes it difficult to align sequences, and means that much of the variation in DNA sequence has little information about phylogenetic relationships.
 Protein data can be more tractable to work with in this situation.

-8.1.2 Codons
+8.1.1.3 Codons

 Since there are 4 possible DNA nucleotides and codons are 3 nucleotides long, there are \(4^3=64\) possible codons.
 Each one of these codons corresponds to a specific amino acid or stop codon.
 In some cases, it is most interesting to consider each of the 64 codons as a discrete character state.
 The models then have matrices that have dimensions of 64 (as opposed to 4 for nucleotides and 20 for amino acids).

-8.1.3 Morphology
+8.1.1.4 Morphology

-8.2 Ordinal scale types
+8.1.2 Ordinal scale types

 Ordinal scale types include measurements such as the number of digits on a forelimb.
-They differ from nominal scale types in that there is a ranking, i.e. some values are larger than others (Houle et al. 2011, Table 1).
+They differ from nominal scale types in that there is an ordering, i.e. some values are larger than others and there are different distances between the values (Houle et al. 2011, Table 1).
 Character measurements on an ordinal scale type are often referred to in phylogenetics as discrete ordered character types.
-Models for the evolution of ordinal data typically disallow instantaneous changes that skip intermediate values.
-For example, to evolve from a forelimb with 5 digits to one with 3 digits, the model requires that the character pass through an intermediate state of 4 digits.
+An example would be any countable character, such as the number of bristles on an arthropod appendege or the number of digits on a vertebrate forelimb.

-8.3 Continuous data
+8.2 Continuous data

 The evolution of continuous measurements, regardless of specific scale type, are often modeled with the Brownian Motion (BM) family of models.
 At any point in time, the value can take an incremental step up or down.
 There are two parameters - the starting value, and the step size per unit time.

-The use of BM models for phylogenetic analysis of continuous data is a pragmatic choice, as it greatly simplifies many calculations but there are many ways in which BM doesn’t actually describe the evolution of continuous traits.
+The use of BM models for phylogenetic analysis of continuous data is a pragmatic choice, as it greatly simplifies many calculations.
+But there are many ways in which BM doesn’t actually describe the evolution of continuous traits.
 For example, BM can result in a value that is any real number, positive or negative, whereas many biological measurements that are considered in a phylogenetic perspective can only take on positive values.
 Sometimes these discrepancies have little impact, and sometimes they can lead to entirely wrong conclusions.

-8.3.1 Ratio scale type
+8.2.2 Ratio scale type

 The most commonly encountered continuous scale type in phylogenetic analyses is the ratio scale type (Houle et al. 2011, Table 1).
 These measurements can take on values that are positive real numbers.
 They include many common continuous measurements, such as mass, length, and time interval.
 The name “ratio scale type” refers to the fact that ratios of these measurements are invariant with respect to units.
 If the ratio of body lengths of frog A to frog B is 2.38 when measured in centimeters, it will also be 2.38 when measured in inches, miles, or any other unit of length.